Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Sickle cell disease

-Sickle cell disease is a group of blood disorders that affect your haemoglobin.
-Haemoglobin is in your red blood cells.
-It’s responsible for carrying oxygen around your body.
+Sickle cell disease is a group of inherited blood disorders that affect haemoglobin.
+Haemoglobin is the part in red blood cells responsible for carrying oxygen around your body.
+In this condition, abnormal haemoglobin causes red blood cells to become crescent or “sickle” shaped, instead of their normal round form.
+This can lead to health complications such as anaemia.

-- know that they carry the gene for sickle cell anaemia
+- A sickle cell carrier may not have symptoms of the disease and may not know they carry the gene for sickle cell anaemia.

 - African